dalek-cryptography/curve25519-dalek/docs/ristretto-notes.md

 ## The Ristretto Encoding

-We can write the above encoding/decoding procedure concretely (in affine coordinates) as follows:
+We can write the above encoding/decoding procedure in affine coordinates as follows:

-### Encoding
+### Encoding in Affine Coordinates

 On input \\( (x,y) \in \[2\](\mathcal E)\\), a representative for a coset in \\( \[2\](\mathcal E) / \mathcal E[4] \\):